 - WARNING!
 It is the responsibility of the owner and the operator to read, understand and comply with the following: You must check all electrical products, before use, to ensure that they are safe.
 You must inspect power cables, plugs, sockets and any other connectors for wear or damage.
 You must ensure that the risk of electric shock is minimised by the installation of appropriate safety devices.
 A Residual Current Circuit Breaker (RCCB) should be incorporated in the main distribution board.
 We also recommend that a Residual Current Device (RCD) is used.
 It is particularly important to use an RCD with portable products that are plugged into a supply which is not protected by an RCCB.
 If in any doubt consult a qualified electrician.
 You must also read and understand the following instructions concerning electrical safety. - 1.1.1.
-The Electricity at Work Act 1989 requires that all portable electrical appliances, if used on business premises, are tested by a qualified electrician, using a Portable Appliance Tester (PAT), at least once a year. - 1.1.2.
-The Health & Safety at Work Act 1974 makes owners of electrical appliances responsible for the safe condition of those appliances and the safety of the appliance operators.
-If in any doubt about electrical safety, contact a qualified electrician. - ✓ Ensure that the insulation of all cables on the appliance is safe before connecting it to the power supply.
+If in any doubt about electrical safety, contact a qualified electrician. - Ensure that the insulation of all cables on the appliance is safe before connecting it to the power supply.
 See 1.1.1.
 And 1.1.2.
-And use a Portable Appliance Tester. - ✓ Ensure that cables are always protected against short circuit and overload. - ✓ Regularly inspect power supply cables and plugs for wear or damage and check all connections to ensure that none are loose. - ✓ Ensure that the voltage marked on the appliance matches the power supply to be used. - DO NOT pull or carry the appliance by the power cable. - DO NOT pull the plug from the socket by the cable. - DO NOT use worn or damaged cables, plugs or connectors.
-Have any faulty item repaired or replaced immediately by a qualified electrician. - 1.1.3.
+And use a Portable Appliance Tester. - ✓ Ensure that cables are always protected against short circuit and overload. - Regularly inspect power supply cables and plugs for wear or damage and check all connections to ensure that none are loose. - ✓ Ensure that the voltage marked on the appliance matches the power supply to be used. - DO NOT pull or carry the appliance by the power cable. - DO NOT pull the plug from the socket by the cable. - DO NOT use worn or damaged cables, plugs or connectors.
+Have any faulty item repaired or replaced immediately by a qualified electrician. - 1.1.2.
 We recommend connection to a supply with a type C breaker.
 If in doubt you must contact a qualified electrician to ensure that a suitably rated supply is available. - WARNING!
 Be very cautious if using a petrol or diesel generator.
 The generator must be stable with regard to frequency (Hz), voltage and wave form.
 The output must be higher than the power (kVA) of the inverter.
 The generator must also be self regulating.
 If any A.M. feature is not respected the working of the regulation card may be affected.
 Use of a generator without a regulator may be dangerous and will invalidate your inverter warranty.